anthonyprinaldi/code-tree-generator/README.md

 # code-tree-generator
-Generate CST and AST for code files.
+Generate CST and AST for code files or codebases.

+## Usage
+TODO